UPPMAX/HPC-python/docs/install_packages.rst

 Prepare the course environment
 ------------------------------

+We will need to install the LightGBM Python package for one of the examples in the ML section.

 .. tip::

    **Type along!**

 Create a virtual environment called ``vpyenv``.
-First load the python version you want to base your virtual environment on:
+First load the python version you want to base your virtual environment on, as well as the site-installed ML packages.

 .. tabs::